Rolando Macasaet

-Rolando Ledesma Macasaet is a Filipino business executive and government official.
+Rolando Ledesma Macasaet (born July 14, 1960) is a Filipino business executive and government official.
 He was president and chief executive officer of the Social Security System (SSS) from 2023 to 2024.

 Early life and education

 Rolando Ledesma Macasaet was born on July 14, 1960 in Zamboanga City He studied at the Ateneo de Zamboanga University for high school, graduating in 1977.
 He finished a bachelor's degree in business economics degree at the University of the Philippines and a master's degree in business administration from the same institution.

 He also has an academic background rooted in the United States, having finished an executive program in finance at the Columbia University and a diploma in management at Harvard Business School.

 Career

 Early years

 Macasaet has worked for various finance firms such as the Bank of Montreal, Asian Infrastructure Development Bank in Beijing and the Philippine National Bank.

 From 1988 to 2005, he has also worked in various government-owned and controlled corporations (GOCCs) or state-owned firms such as the Philippine National Construction Corporation, Dasmariñas Industrial Steel Corporation, Skyway Corporation, and Tierra Factors Corporation.
 He was also a board member of companies such as San Miguel Corporation, Bank of Commerce, Private Infrastructure and Development Corporation, and PCI Bank.